 Accommodation Options in GoaHotel in Goa

 Goa is not a tiny state and easily requires 7-10 days to properly explore the sights that it has to offer.
-This is why it is important that you choose the right place to stay in Goa as it has a big impact on your experience here.
+This is why you must choose the right place to stay in Goa as it has a big impact on your experience here.

 If you love to party and want to enjoy all the experiences and activities that Goa has to offer to the tourists, then choose accommodation in Baga or Calangute.

 For those who love offbeat locations and a peaceful environment, places in extreme North and South Goa are good choices.